jdtsmith/kind-icon/README.md

 Check the [material icon library](https://materialdesignicons.com) for the icons you can use, more than 6,500 of them!
 All you need to "use" an icon is its name.
 The easiest approach is to `M-x customize-variable kind-icon-mapping`, find the kind you are interested in, and change its icon.
 Hit the `Preview` button and check the message buffer to confirm it's the icon you were after, and Apply your changes.

-**Note that `svg-lib`, which `kind-icon` uses, downloads and caches icons in, by default in `.emacs.d/.cache/svg-lib/`.**  If no network connection is present, and the icon has not been cached on disk, the short-text is used as a backup.
+**Note that `svg-lib`, which `kind-icon` uses, downloads and caches icons, by default in `.emacs.d/.cache/svg-lib/`.**  If no network connection is present, and the icon has not been cached on disk, the short-text is used as a backup.

 And yes, you can use **any icons**!

  ![image](https://user-images.githubusercontent.com/93749/141231207-94d14bd8-0e85-4315-aa29-f6200b2729cc.png)

 ### Old School: Text-based Icons!